sithid/codeyou-devops-aws-homework-assignment-3-docker-advanced/README.md

 ### Deliverables

 - The Dockerfile you created.
+Make sure to include key configurations like `CMD`, `ENTRYPOINT`, and volume settings.
 - Screenshots of the terminal output showing:
   - The Dockerfile used.
   - The Docker image being built.